Mathematical Sciences Senior Honors Thesis - Forms and Timelines

 - Content: A senior honors thesis in the mathematical sciences should have significant mathematical content.
 Although many theses will not contain proofs of new theorems, a thesis should contain a proof that is in some way original, or a detailed exposition of an application of known results.

 - Writing Style: The thesis should be well written.
 In particular, mathematical definitions and statements should be clear.
 Notations must be consistent throughout the paper.
 Spelling and grammar must be perfect.
-Unlike many other disciplines, mathematics does not have a reference style that is consistent across all journals.
-Thus, you have some flexibility in choosing a style.
-Most importantly, once you choose a reference sytle, you should be consistent in your application of that style.
-You can find advice concerning formatting references for matheamatical writing at http://www.math.uiuc.edu/~hildebr/tex/bibliographies.html.
+Students should typeset their work in a professional manner consistent with their discipline.
+For students other than mathematics education and actuarial science students this implies using the typesetting program LaTeX.
+Mathematics does not have a single reference style that is consistent across all journals.
+Thus, you have some flexibility in choosing a reference style.
+Most importantly, once you choose a reference style, you should be consistent in your application of that style.
+You can find advice concerning formatting references for mathematical writing at http://www.math.uiuc.edu/~hildebr/tex/bibliographies.html.

-- Formatting Guidelines: Your thesis should be formatted according to the honors college guidelines, which can be found by following the appropriate link from http://honors.appstate.edu/academics/thesis-forms.
+- Formatting Guidelines: Your thesis should be formatted according to the honors college guidelines, which can be found at the following link: Prepare Your Thesis: Components and Formatting Requirements.

-- You must give a public presentation of your thesis work and this defense must be completed at least two weeks prior to the last day of final exams in the semester in which you plan to receive credit for MAT 4510.
-If you wish to present your work as part of our Departmental Colloquium series please contact Dr. Klima to arrange a date.
+- Presenting the thesis.
+You must give a public presentation of your thesis work and this defense must be completed at least one week prior to the last day of formal class meetings for the semester in which you plan to receive credit for MAT 4510.
+Typically students present their work as part of our Departmental Colloquium series.
+Please contact Dr. Klima to arrange a date.

 Printing and Binding the Thesis

-- Printing: Each copy of your thesis must be printed on ASU watermark paper.
-You do not need to purchase this paper from the bookstore, our department will supply the paper for you.
+- Our department would like to purchase a bound copy of your thesis for you as a gift.
+While work printed on any type of paper is now acceptable for binding, ASU watermarked paper is preferred and our department will supply this paper for you.
 Your advisor should contact Vicky Klima or Sandy Hicks to obtain the paper for the printing of your thesis.